JanBon09/JanBon09/README.md

 <h1 align="center">Hi, I'm Jan</h1>
-<h3 align="center">Software Engineering grad specializing in System Architecture and Backend Engineering</h3>
+<h3>Software Engineering grad specializing in System Architecture and Backend Engineering</h3>
 Currently learning and putting into practice architecture patterns and approaches like Clean Architecture, DDD and Modular Monolith.
 Working on systems with meaningful AI usage.

 ### Tech Stack